Kandy-IO/kandy-cpaas-java-sdk/tutorials/SMSMessaging.md

 response.hasError() // true if error present, false if not
 ```

 + `destinationAddress` is an optional parameter to indicate which SMS DID number has been desired to receive SMS messages.
-Corresponding number should be one of the assigned/purchased numbers of the project, otherwise $KANDY$ replies back with Forbidden error.
-Also not providing this parameter triggers $KANDY$ to use the default assigned DID number against this project, in which case the response message for the subscription contains the `destinationAddress` field.
+Corresponding number should be one of the assigned/purchased numbers of the project or user, otherwise $KANDY$ replies back with Forbidden error.
+Also not providing this parameter triggers $KANDY$ to use the default assigned DID number against this project or user, in which case the response message for the subscription contains the `destinationAddress` field.
 It is highly recommended to provide `destinationAddress` parameter.
 + `webhookURL` is a webhook endpoint that is present in your application server which is accessible from the public web.
 The sms notifications would be delivered to this webhook endpoint and the received notification can be consumed by using the `notification.parse` helper method.
 The usage of `notification.parse` is explained in Step 2.

 > + For every number required to receive incoming SMS, there should be an individual subscription.
-> + When a number has been unassigned from a project, all corresponding inbound SMS subscriptions are cancelled and `smsSubscriptionCancellationNotification` notification is sent.
+> + When a number has been unassigned from a project or user, all corresponding inbound SMS subscriptions are cancelled and `smsSubscriptionCancellationNotification` notification is sent.

 Now, you are ready to receive inbound SMS messages via the webhook endpoint, for example - 'https://myapp.com/inbound-sms/webhook'.
 For more information about webhook and subscription, you can refer the [SMS starter app](https://github.com/Kandy-IO/kandy-cpaas-java-sdk/tree/v1.0.0/examples/sms).